CesarDGN95/CesarDGN95/README.md

 - 👋 Hi, I’m @CesarDGN95 or Gin-Sama69 on WZ ;)
 - 👀 I’m interested in ...
 Backend with ASP.NET, Microservices with Go, frontend with React Js and Cloud Technologies
 - 🌱 I’m currently learning ...
-Go, Reac JS, ASP.NET
+Reac JS, React Native, ASP.NET and Go as a hobbie.
 - 💞️ I’m looking to collaborate on ...
 Open Source Community 🧡
-- 📫 How to reach me ... davidnarro@gmail.com
+- 📫 How to reach me ... davidnarro1995@gmail.com
 - ⚡ Fun fact: ...
 I take off my clothes to poop. (❁´◡`❁)
 - 💬 Phrase: ... just code
 <!---